 They are not *necessary* but babies usually do sleep better snug and swaddled up.
 It helps prevent the startle reflex from waking them when they are in the lighter more passive sleep.

 I personally recommend the Woombie.

 Baby sleep regressions often happen at 3 to 4 months, and again at 2 years.
 Additionally, you might feel like baby is having a regression around 5 to 6 months of age because they are starving and not quite eating enough solids to keep them full.

 Why does baby sleep during breastfeeding?

 Nursing brings both comfort and sustenance to baby.
 It’s natural that after feeding for a bit, baby will have enough to be lulled to sleep, then start to catnap at the breast.

 This can cause a lot of issues with sleep because baby is snacking.
-Watch my video below for information on why full feeds are so important.
+Here’s a full post on full feeds.